vincepr/md/docs/rust/10smartpointers.md

 Consumers of the Library would have to implement the Messenger Trait and therefor the send method.
 (For example sending a Notification Mail etc.)

 For testing purpose we want a mock object that, instead of sending an mail just keeps track of the messages it is told to send.
 So we can assert it is the messages we expect.

+## Cow - Clone-On-Write type
+Cow is a clone-on-write smart pointer.

+It can enclose and provide immutable access to borrowed data. (and clone the data lazily when mutation or ownership is required)